fylgja/site/src/components/progress.md

 preview: "progress.png"
 ---

-The progress component show a progression of a form or somethings else.
+The progress component is used to show progress indication in a form or somethings else.

-By offering the easer to style native progress element and the class based option.
+Fylgja supports both the native HTML progress element and the class based option.

 ## Installation